GeneralFox2/Video_Analyzer/README.md

       |->Eve01.jpg
 etc..

-You will need to download the weights and pre-trained models as described in the "pretrained_models" folder.
-Do the same with the "model" folder.
+You will need to download the weights and pre-trained models as described in the "pretrained_models" folder, and the "model" folder.

 ### Installation Procedure - Steps